I have done thousands of pull-ups throughout the years—they are one of my favorite exercises.

 Are There Any Dangers of Doing Pull-Ups If You Are Overweight?

 Throughout the years, I’ve been training with a lot of people.
-And there are some concerns that overweight people have when doing pull-ups.
-And rightfully so.
+And there are some concerns that overweight people have when it comes to pull-ups.

 First, no matter how you are training, you need to be mindful of what you are doing.

 But there are also some dangers that you need to be aware of.
-These are not very different than what everybody doing pull-ups need to know.
-They are the same dangers anyone needs to be careful about.
+These apply to everyone doing pull-ups (not just the people that are overweight).

-- Do not do pull-ups, calisthenics, and physical training too often.
-Give yourself enough break between each specific muscle group’s training session.
+- Do not do pull-ups too often.
+Give yourself enough day-offs between each specific muscle group’s training session.
 This will help you avoid overtraining.

 - Avoid excessive swings and kips while doing pull-ups.
 Any kind of cheating during the exercise is not recommended.
-These, if done incorrectly, can lead to potential injuries.
+Pull-ups, if done incorrectly, can lead to potential injuries.

-- If pull-ups are too difficult, start with easier variations of the pull-up and add supplementary exercises, which will help you build more strength in the right areas of your body.
+- If pull-ups are too difficult, start with an easier variation and add supplementary exercises, which will help you build more strength in the right areas of your body.

 - Make sure to have plenty of rest, sleep, and avoid stressful situations to the best of your ability.
-Each one of these matters when it comes to recovery after working out.
+Each one of these matters when it comes to the rate of your recovery after each workout.

-The diet side is also a factor that should never be overlooked.
-Your performance is not only the result of your training but a proper diet as well.
+The diet is also a factor that should never be overlooked.
+Your performance is not only the result of proper training but a proper diet, too.

-- Make sure to eat nutrient-dense quality foods.
+- Make sure to eat nutrient-dense, high-quality foods.

-- If you want to lose weight, stay in a slight caloric deficit while consuming enough protein from a good source.
+- If you want to lose weight, stay in a slight caloric deficit (no more than 10%) while consuming enough high-quality protein.

-- Avoid, lower, and eventually eliminate from your diet any sugary drinks and foods, white carbs, vegetable oils, processed foods.
+- Lower and eventually eliminate from your diet any sugary drinks and foods, white carbs, vegetable oils, processed foods, sweets.

 And last but not least, your emotional condition matters as well.
-The place you are psychologically and emotionally will help or hinder your progress too.
+The place you are psychologically and emotionally will help or hinder your progress.

-Is It Easier to Do a Pull up If You Weigh Less?
+Is It Easier to Do Pull-Ups If You Weigh Less?

-Losing weight means that you will be lifting less weight during the pull-up.
+So weighing less will make them easier since you will be pulling less weight.
 It is like switching to lighter dumbbells in the gym.

-In my experience, I’ve seen an increase in pull-up numbers by 1 to 3, even after dropping as little as 2 lbs of weight.
+In my experience, I’ve seen an increase in my pull-up numbers by 1 to 3, after dropping as little as 2 lbs of weight.